samuel-book/samuel_shap_paper_1/paper/6_appendix.md

 <img src="./images/thrombolysis_hist.jpg" width="800"/>

 *Histogram of observed thrombolysis use in 132 hospitals.
 Left: Thrombolysis shown as a percentage of all emergency stroke admissions.
-Right: Thrombolysis shown as a percentage of those patients who arrive at hospitals within 4 hours of known stroke onset*
+Right: Thrombolysis shown as a percentage of those patients who arrive at hospitals within 4 hours of known stroke onset.*

 ## Machine learning